 The long-awaited F-100D Super Sabre has finally landed from Trumpeter.
 This beauty is nicely done and in general looks like a great kit.
 The kit is molded in silver-gray styrene and presented on fifteen parts trees, plus two trees of clear parts, one fret of photo-etched parts, four rubber tires, vinyl details including 20mm ammo belts, and white metal landing gear struts.
 Oh yes, there is a good-sized metal ballast weight provided as well, but more on this later.
 According to the kit statistics, there are 684 parts in there.

-Another important point about the molding on this kit.
-Since the F-100 was a bare metal aircraft during its early years and into Vietnam, the question is whether you can apply bare metal to this kit?
+An important point about the molding on this kit: since the F-100 was a bare metal aircraft during its early years and into Vietnam though most later production F-100s came out of the factory with painted aluminum for corrosion control.
+The question is whether you can apply bare metal/aluminum/silver to this kit?
 Yes, there are recessed rivets molded into the surface, but these are much smaller/finer than previous releases.
-The styrene surface is smooth, so with just a little fine buffing, the kit will look great under Alclad, Testors Metalizer, or whatever your favorite bare metal finish might be.
+The styrene surface is smooth, so with just a little fine buffing, the kit will look great under your favorite bare metal finish.
 For those who still fear bare metal, there are loads of camouflaged F-100s to choose from as well.

 Having said that, I did find some peculiar things in the kit that do puzzle me.
 Even the worst of them have little affect on the overall accuracy of the kit, but we'll look at these and some of the nice features provided as well.